mahdavipanah/AlgorithmDesign/Quicksort/C/README.md

 ## Runing test
 You need to have gcc compiler and bash interpreter installed on your machine in order to run the test.

-For runing the test you have to execute ./runtest script from your command line:
+For running the test you have to execute ./runtest script from your command line:
 ```Bash
 $ ./runtest 1000
 ```